Radical Optimism: Release and promotion

-Radical Optimism was released through Warner Records on 3 May 2024, and was made available for streaming, digital download, cassette, CD, and vinyl LP variants.
-Pre-orders for the album began on 13 March 2024.

-Title and artwork

-Lipa unveiled the album's cover, title and tracklist on 13 March 2024.
+Lipa unveiled the album's cover, title and track-list on 13 March 2024, and made it available for pre-order.
 According to Lipa, the title Radical Optimism was inspired by "the idea of going through chaos gracefully and feeling like you can weather any storm".
 The artwork of the album was unveiled along with its announcement.
 Shot by Tyrone Lebon, it depicts the singer floating in an ocean and the fin of a nearby shark seemingly approaching her.
+Radical Optimism was released through Warner Records on 3 May 2024, and was made available through streaming, digital download, cassette, CD, and vinyl LP variants.

 Singles

 The lead single "Houdini" was released on 9 November 2023, with its accompanying music video.
-The song topped the charts in Belgium, Bulgaria, and Greece; reached number 2 in the UK, the top-ten in various countries, and number 11 in the US.
+The song topped the charts in Belgium, Bulgaria, and Greece; reached number two in the UK, the top-ten in various countries, and number 11 in the US.
 It also topped the Billboard Dance/Electronic Songs chart for seventeen weeks, becoming her second-longest-running number-one on the chart.
 An extended edit of the song was released on digital and streaming services on 1 December followed by remixes by Adam Port and Danny L Harle, one of the track's producers, on 22 December 2023 and 19 January 2024 respectively.

 The second single "Training Season" was debuted live at the 66th Annual Grammy Awards on 4 February 2024 before being released on 15 February.
-It was issued on limited 7-inch vinyl, CD, and cassette formats in addition to accompanying instrumental, a capella, extended, and extended instrumental versions on digital and streaming platforms.
+It was issued on limited 7-inch vinyl, CD, and cassette formats in addition to accompanying instrumental, a-capella, extended, and extended instrumental versions on digital and streaming platforms.
 The song's music video, directed by Vincent Hancock, was released alongside the track.
-The single debuted at number 4 in the UK, 6 in Ireland, 10 in New Zealand, 11 in Canada, 27 in the US, and within the Top 40 in various other countries.
+The single debuted at number four in the UK, six in Ireland, 10 in New Zealand, 11 in Canada, 27 in the US, and within the top 40 in various other countries.
 An acoustic version of the song was released on digital and streaming services on 22 March 2024, followed by a remix by Chloé Caillet on 29 March.

 "Illusion" was released as the album's third single on 11 April 2024.
 Accompanying instrumental, a capella, and extended versions were released the same day on digital and streaming services.
-The song debuted at number 9 in the UK, becoming the album's third consecutive Top 10 entry, and within the Top 40 in various other countries.
+The song debuted at number nine in the UK, becoming the album's third consecutive top 10 entry, and within the top 40 in various other countries.
 The track also reached the summit of the US Dance/Electronic Songs chart, becoming the second single from the album to reach the peak there.
 The song's accompanying music video drew comparisons to Kylie Minogue's video for her 2003 single "Slow".

-The fourth single, "These Walls", was released on 8 November 2024 as a collaboration with Belgian singer Pierre de Maere, along with a lyric video featuring footage of the two singers recording the new version.
-It reached number 60 in France and numbers 11 and 8 in the Flanders and Wallonia regions of Belgium, respectively.